 In addition, the unaccounted racialised immigration drove the speedy implementation targeted Acts that followed, which accumulated into the 1981 amendment of the nationality act.
 The 1962 Commonwealth immigration Act and its 1968 amendment facilitated the displacement of families, the implementation of quotas, and in particular, British nationality of racialised commonwealth members made useless.
 This resulted in large groups being displaced, such as south Asians.
 Immediately, racialised immigrants became aliens.
 This regime was made perfect in the 1971 immigration act and the 1981 act which would entrench patrialty as the sole qualifier of entry.
 This follows the colonial pattern of racialisation as white members of dominion countries were not affected since they were most likely to have patrial relations who had white British ancestry. in addition, this follows the colonial motivation of white supremacy, “keeping Britain white” to ensure imperial power.

 Moreso, this iteration served the purpose of divorcing Britain from its colonial past and present to construct an identity of a ‘post-colonial’ state with no ties to the commonwealth countries.
 This is imperial in the sense Said explains where the colonial state strips the agency of formerly colonised people.
 Here it pertains to movement.
 Nadine gives additional insight in exposing the fact whiteness became the defining factor in determining who was a citizen and who wasn’t, as white members of the commonwealth residing in the colonies were not negatively affected by this law.
 On the contrary, free movement was made more possible for British subjects who wishes to migrate between the other colonies, such as Australia and Canada.
-In addition to being Imperial, this can also be constructed as colonial state craft as it is reminiscent of what huttenback describes to be seemingly neutral laws achieving the desired effect of targeting ‘undesirables’.
+In addition to being Imperial, this can also be constructed as colonial state craft as it is reminiscent of what Huttenback describes to be seemingly neutral laws achieving the desired effect of targeting ‘undesirables’.

 In conclusion, the 1948 British Nationality Act and its 1981 amendment are integral to analysing the colonial nature of UK immigration law.
 The 1948 unintentionally opened UK borders to racialised groups but maintained structural exclusion while benefitting from their labour.
 Nonetheless, with the Imperial prerogative of “keeping Britain white”, further immigration laws sought to correct this by limiting citizenship, “alienising” British citizens of colonies and finally, made perfect in the 1981 amendment, entrenching the patrialty clause.
 This would have the lasting effect of constituting a postcolonial break from the colonies, seeing Britain as an entity with narrow borders.